-Below you will find information for Entergy power outages and weather information for the Southeast Texas region, as well as Entergy move-in information to start your electricity if you are moving into a home with a meter and without a meter.
+Below you will find the real-time outage map and information for Entergy power outages, and severe weather information for the Southeast Texas region.
+You will also find Entergy move-in information to start your electricity if you are moving into a home with a meter or without a meter.

 Entergy Power Outages | Texas